Question

 Key Points

-- Trauma Insurance pays out a tax-free lump sum upon diagnosis of one of approx 50 policy listed medical conditions.
+- Trauma Insurance pays a tax-free lump sum when you are diagnosed with one of the approximately 50 specific medical conditions listed in the policy.

-- Income Protection pays a regular payment if you can’t work due to any medical condition.
+- Income Protection pays a regular benefit when you are medically unfit to work due to any medical condition.

 What is Trauma Cover?

-Trauma Insurance in New Zealand provides a tax-free lump-sum payment to the person insured who is diagnosed with one of the illnesses or medical conditions covered.
+Trauma Insurance in New Zealand provides a tax-free lump-sum payment to the insured diagnosed with one of the illnesses or medical conditions covered.
 Usually, somewhere around 50 different illnesses are included in the coverage.

 The insurance benefit is paid upon medical proof of being diagnosed with an illness on the list of covered conditions.

-- to help take care of expenses that health insurance doesn’t pay for, such as medication, rehabilitation and treatments not included in health cover.
+- This is to help cover expenses that health insurance doesn’t pay for, such as medication, rehabilitation, and treatments not included in health coverage.

-With trauma insurance, you have choice, because the money is paid to your bank account.
-And you decide how to spend the money.
+Trauma insurance gives you financial options because the money is paid to your bank account.
+You decide how to spend it.

 All trauma policies are not the same, but most cover the most common medical conditions and illnesses.